MrAzeeeem23/Resume-Builder/README.md

 # Resume Builder

-Resume Builder is a modern web application that empowers users to generate professional, ATS-friendly resumes in seconds using advanced AI (Google Gemini).
+Resume Builder is a modern web application that empowers users to generate professional, ATS-friendly resumes in seconds using advanced AI.
 Designed with simplicity and accessibility in mind, it allows you to input your information, leverages AI to optimize your content, and provides instant download of a polished PDF resume.

 ## ✨ Features

-- **AI-Powered Resume Generation**: Uses Google's Gemini AI to analyze your details and create a professional resume tailored for you.
+- **AI-Powered Resume Generation**: Uses AI to analyze your details and create a professional resume tailored for you.
 - **ATS-Friendly Format**: Output is optimized to pass Applicant Tracking Systems, increasing your chances with employers.
 - **Modern UI**: Built with Next.js and React, featuring a clean, responsive interface.
 - **Easy PDF Download**: Instantly download your resume in PDF format.